adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/campaign-api/productad-data-object.md

 manager: "ehansen"
 ---
 # ProductAd Data Object
 Defines a product ad.
 A product ad is not used directly for delivered ad copy.
-Instead, the delivery engine generates product ads from the product details that it finds in the customer?s [!INCLUDE[storebrand](../campaign-api/includes/storebrand.md)] store.
+Instead, the delivery engine generates product ads from the product details that it finds in the customer's [!INCLUDE[storebrand](../campaign-api/includes/storebrand.md)] store.

 ## Syntax